-The geology of Utah County is dominated by erosional and depositional features associated with the several still-stands of pluvial lakes which existed in the eastern Great Basin over the past 30,000 or more years.
+The geology of the urbanized area of Salt Lake County is dominated by erosional and depositional features associated with the several still-stands of pluvial lakes which existed in the Great Salt Lake basin over the past 30,000 or more years.
 Intermittent displacement along major geologic structures in the Great Basin since early Tertiary time created fault-bounded mountain blocks separated by deep basins (Cook and Berg, 1961, p.
 75).
-The Wasatch fault zone is the dominant structural feature of Utah County.
+The Wasatch fault zone is the dominant structural feature of Salt Lake County.

-Geologic materials in Utah County can be characterized into three types: pre-Lake Bonneville materials, Lake Bonneville materials, and post-Lake Bonneville materials.
-In Utah County, pre-Lake Bonneville materials are not susceptible to liquefaction because they are dense an cemented (indurated).
+Geologic materials in Salt Lake County can be characterized into three types: pre-Lake Bonneville materials, Lake Bonneville materials, and post-Lake Bonneville materials.
+In Salt Lake County, pre-Lake Bonneville materials are not susceptible to liquefaction because they are dense an cemented (indurated).
 Lake Bonneville materials and post-Lake Bonneville materials exhibit liquefaction potentials ranging from very low to high depending on ground water conditions and proximity to the mountain front.
-The three types of geologic materials are identified on Plates 1A and 1D, Selected Geologic Data, and are discussed below.
+The three types of geologic materials are identified on Plates 1A and 1B, Selected Geologic Data, and are discussed below.